MicrosoftDocs/cloud-adoption-framework/docs/secure/infrastructure-security-architecture.md

 ---
 title: Infrastructure security architecture
-description: This is the beginning of the Infrastructure security architecture section that describes best practices related to the ideal end state and key components of infrastructure security.
+description: Learn about the best practices related to the ideal end state and key components of the infrastructure security architecture.
 author: MarkSimos
 ms.author: mas
 ms.date: 03/06/2022